wrkstrm/WrkstrmMain/Sources/WrkstrmMain/Documentation.docc/Random.md

 ## Character Pools

-- ASCII character pool contains 95 characters
-- Emoji pool contains \~1212 characters with default emoji presentation
-- Mixed pool combines both for 1307 total characters

-With just 2 characters from the mixed set, you can represent over 1.7 million distinct values (`1307^2`).
+The ASCII pool contains 95 symbols.
+The emoji pool spans approximately 1,212 characters with default emoji presentation.
+The mixed pool combines both for 1,307 total characters—two characters from the mixed set already represent more than 1.7 million distinct values (`1307^2`).

 ## Declaration